 Families, friends, teachers, and community leaders all play a role in helping boys define what it means to be a man.
 Mainstream media representations also play a role in reinforcing ideas about what it means to be a “real” man in our society.
 In most media portrayals, male characters are rewarded for self-control and the control of others, aggression and violence, financial independence, and physical desirability.

 We all know the stereotypes—the femme fatale, the supermom, the sex kitten, the nasty corporate climber.
-Whatever the role, television, film and popular magazines are full of images of women and girls who are typically white, desperately thin, and made up to the hilt—even after slaying a gang of vampires or dressing down a Greek phalanx.
+Whatever the role, television, film and popular magazines are full of images of women and girls who are typically white, desperately thin, and made up to the hilt—even after leaping tall buildings or thwarting a gang of terrorists.